 Installing dependencies

-If your collector or cataloger requires dependencies, you can install them by adding an install.sh script to the same directory as your lunar-config.yml or lunar-cataloger.yml file.
+When running with image: native (no container), you can install dependencies using an install.sh script in the same directory as your lunar-config.yml, lunar-collector.yml or lunar-cataloger.yml file.

 This install script is executed only once in each environment, before the collector or cataloger is run.